Find Grad Schools

 21 Yearly Graduations

 University of West Alabama is the 4th most popular school in the nation for students seeking a master's degree in other communication and media studies.
 Each year, around 5,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,100 per year, while in-state graduate students, on average, pay $6,678 per year.
 During the most recent year for which we have data, 21 people received their master's degree in other communication and media studies from University of West Alabama.
-Around 41% of these students were from an underrepresented racial-ethnic group, and 88% were women.
+About 68% of this group were women, and 53% were students from an underrepresented racial-ethnic group.

 #5